backplane/conex/pycodestyle/README.md

 > pycodestyle (formerly pep8) is a tool to check your Python code against some of the style conventions in [PEP 8](http://www.python.org/dev/peps/pep-0008/).

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/pycodestyle).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/pycodestyle).

 ## Usage